Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 Begin by totaling your monthly income from all sources.
 This includes your salary, side gigs, or any other money that comes in regularly.

-Having a precise number helps you understand what you’re working with.
-Be thorough—don’t skip small amounts as they add up.
+Having a precise number helps you understand what you’re dealing with.
+Be thorough—don’t skimp on amounts as they add up.

 Use your lowest estimate for a safer budget plan if you have a variable income.